Model Independent Bounds on the Non-Oscillatory Explanations of the MiniBooNE Excess: Numbers of new physics events in the generic scenarios

-According to (\ref{eq:Lf}), the dependence of $N^{i}_{s}$ on $c \tau^0$ is determined by baseline lengths and not sizes of detectors.
-Among detectors we consider, $l$ is the longest and $E_N$ is the smallest in MiniBooNE, therefore $L^{MB} > L^i$.
+According to (\ref{eq:Lf}), the dependence of $N^{i}_{s}$ on $c \tau^0$ is determined by baseline lengths rather than sizes of detectors.
+Among all the detectors we consider, $l$ is the longest and $E_N$ is the smallest for MiniBooNE, therefore $L^{MB} > L^i$.
 Numerically,